astro-transients/tilepy/README.md

 - tools: Includes several scripts that have been used so far for different aims.
 - include: The main functions used by the two main scripts are in this folder.
 It includes the Pointing Tools specifically for CTA (the others are in GWHESSPointing tool which is imported by GWCTAPointingTools), the CTA observation scheduler, simulation tools and analysis tools (both using gammapy)
 - dataset: Some files that have been used in the past and in ongoing simulation efforts.
-The important file in this folder finals2000.all
+The important file in this folder finals2000.all.
+To have the entire dataset,

 ## Help